Upper School Mathematics

 • Conic sections

-Honors Precalculus will cover the same topics as the Precalculus course but it will cover the material in greater depth, at a faster pace, and at a greater level of abstraction.
-Additional topics like polar coordinates and polynomial theorems will be covered to enhance the depth and rigor of study.
+Honors Precalculus covers the same topics as the Precalculus course but it covers the material in greater depth, at a faster pace, and at a greater level of abstraction.
+Additional topics like polar coordinates and matrices are covered to enhance the depth and rigor of study.
 Honors Precalculus is a fast-paced course intended for highly-motivated students who have demonstrated an enthusiasm for math.
 The expectations and workload placed on the students are much higher than in Precalculus.
 This higher expectation of work, quality, and depth of ideas will directly challenge students’ conceptual understanding of higher-level mathematics.

 Topics of study will include: